ByteThisCoding/react-random-number-generator/README.md

 # react-random-number-generator
 This is an example implementation of a random number generator in React.
 It was created using *create-react-app* and reuses most of the code and styles from the generated project.
+Feel free to also check out:
+* Our [YouTube Video](https://youtu.be/_PepQeX7J0w), where we code this in real time with music.
+* Our [Dev Page](https://bytethisstore.com/articles/pg/react-tutorial-random-number-generator), where we cover this in more detail.

 ## Example Requirements
 We're going to create a random number generator which behaves as follows: